 View this post on Instagram

 The LacticGlow MicroPolish is back in stock!
-This cleanser contains an effective and special blend of natural alpha hydroxy acids (Citric, Malic and Lactic) plus natural Jojoba beads that reveal skin clarity by gently dissolving cellular buildup.
+This cleanser contains an effective and special blend of natural alpha hydroxy acids (Citric, Malic and Lactic) plus natural Jojoba beads that reveal skin clarity by gently dissolving buildup.
 Polishes skin without irritation to reveal a brighter, fresher and healthier complexion.
-Gentle enough for daily use to clarify skin tone and accelerate the skin's natural renewal process. #urbanskinrx #skincare #melaninexperts #glowgetters
+Gentle enough for daily use. #urbanskinrx #skincare #melaninexperts #glowgetters

 All three of the aforementioned acids qualify as alpha-hydroxy acids.
 This means that they loosen dead skin cells in the top layers of the skin.
 They’re derived from fruits and are water-soluble, meaning they can be easily dissolved by water.
 In simpler terms: They can be highly effective, even in the form of a cleanser mixed with other ingredients.